Sport Windsurf: Thrill of Wind and Waves

 Beginner packages cost $1,000 to $2,500.
 Used gear and lessons from schools reduce initial costs.

-Yes, starting around age 8 with proper sized equipment and supervision.
+Yes, starting around age 8 with properly sized equipment and supervision.

 Do I need to be very fit to start?

-Moderate fitness helps, but sport windsurf builds strength quickly.
+Moderate fitness helps, but windsurfing builds strength quickly.
 Start with smaller sails.

 What wind speed is best for beginners?

-8 to 15 knots provides ideal learning conditions.
+8 to 15 knots provide ideal learning conditions.

 Absolutely.
 Many top locations feature flat lake or bay water.